 Is there a solution?

 Finally, keep in mind that one solution doesn’t exclude the other.
-Do choose the perfect wheelchair, but, at the same time, don’t forget to keep your voice up when it comes to wheelchair accessibility.
+Do try to choose the perfect wheelchair, but at the same time, don’t forget to keep speaking out when it comes to wheelchair accessibility.